-- Ensure that the safety of all participants, patients, judges and spectators is maintained at all times: - Ensure that the scenario is run in a timely and organized fashion; - Ensure that all live patients understand their "programming" and adhere to it with consistency; - Ensure that the scenario feedback and marking is consistent for all teams; - Ensure that marking is always against the scenario plan; - Ensure that the scenario marking is fair, equitable and meets the patient care standards as set out by ITLS; - All persons evaluating the scenario must by recognized and current ITLS Instructors, Affiliate Faculty or recognized as having ITLS Chapter authority (i.e., Medical Director); - Ensure that any team accommodation (i.e., language interpretation) is done in such a matter as to not give unfair advantage; - Judges are required to maintain confidentiality of the scenario contents at all times.
+- Ensure that the safety of all participants, patients, judges and spectators (etc.) is maintained at all times. - Ensure that the scenario is run in a timely and organized fashion. - Ensure that all live patients understand their "programming" and adhere to it with consistency. - Ensure that the scenario feedback and marking is consistent for all teams. - Ensure that marking is always against the scenario plan. - Ensure that the scenario marking is fair, equitable and meets the patient care standards as set out by ITLS. - All persons evaluating the scenario must be recognized as current ITLS Instructors, Affiliate Faculty or recognized as having ITLS Chapter authority (i.e., Medical Director). - Ensure that any team accommodation (i.e., language interpretation) is done in such a matter as not to give unfair advantage. - Judges are required to always maintain confidentiality of the scenario contents.
 No discussion of the scenario outside of the competition structure is to take place.